IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 We are now going to deploy both applications to the IBM Cloud Kubernetes Service starting with the backend application.

 We will use the `appsody deploy` command for the deployments.
-This command
+This command:

 * builds a deployment image for production usage (i.e. it does not include development-mode tools)
 * pushes the image to your designated image registry
 * builds a deployment yaml file